 What is outpatient surgery?

-Where is outpatient surgery performed?
+Where is outpatient surgery done?

-actually be performed right in the healthcare provider's office.
+healthcare provider's office.

 What are the benefits of outpatient surgery?